 - Have your students collaborate to create the flashcards.

-All three ways can help your students learn more effectively.
+All five ways can help your students learn more effectively.
 In fact, we have a full guide on how to DOUBLE your students’ retention of knowledge that you should definitely check out.

 - Students discuss and share how to break down knowledge into flashcard-sized chunks.

 - Students check each others' flashcards to ensure high quality.

 - Students test each other and compete for the highest scores.

 The best part about this activity is that, by the end of the semester, all your students will have an entire set of student-generated adaptive learning flashcards to study in a web browser or on their mobile phone.
 And you will be able to easily track their study progress as they go!